LG C5 vs Sony Bravia 8: which OLED TV should you buy?

 Neither TV will replace a dedicated sound system, but there are notable differences in their audio capabilities.

 The Sony Bravia 8 uses the company's Acoustic Surface Audio+ technology, which uses actuators to vibrate the entire screen to generate sound.
-While slightly bass-light compared to some competitors, it offers excellent control and precision.
+While slightly bass-light compared with some competitors, it offers excellent control and precision.

 The sound follows on-screen action with remarkable accuracy, creating a spacious and immersive audio experience despite the physical limitations of TV speakers.